-Faculty: Humanities and Social Sciences (HASS) (continued) Year 9 Subject: Foundations to Legal Studies- (formerly Great Australian Trials) Length of Course: 1 Semester Pre-Requisites: Keen interest in law, law enforcement, the justice system.
+Subject: Foundations to Legal Studies Length of Course: 1 Semester Pre-Requisites: Keen interest in law, law enforcement, the justice system.
 Course Leads to: Stage 1 & 2 Legal Studies.
 Careers in Law, Policing, journalism etc.

 This course is an introduction to Legal Studies.
 Those students interested in the law and in television programmers such as Law and Order and CSI to provide an insight into the inner workings of the courtroom and the role of lawyers, the judge and the jury.
 Students will be introduced to the basic principles of Legal Studies such as the role of court personnel, and an insight into the workings of the court-room by studying famous Australian cases including Ned Kelly, Rupert Max Stuart, Lindy Chamberlain, Ronald Ryan and Rebel Wilson.